MegaManSec/SSH-Snake/README.md

 # Understanding Output

-The raw output of SSH-Snake contains a mix of infomation about discovered private keys, destinations, and error messages.
+The raw output of SSH-Snake contains a mix of information about discovered private keys, destinations, and error messages.

 A detailed explanation on the full output of SSH-Snake can be found in [OUTPUT.md](OUTPUT.md).